 ProfessionalsJessica E. Phillips

 A partner in the Litigation Department, Jessica Phillips has litigated a variety of complex commercial cases in federal and state trial and appellate courts across the country.
 She has experience in a diverse array of practice areas, including employment law, contract law, business torts, securities fraud, constitutional law, defamation, healthcare and intellectual property.
-She has taken five cases to trial in courts around the country and has experience in California arbitrations.
+She has taken eleven cases to trial in courts around the country and has experience in California arbitrations.

 Jessica currently represents individuals who were injured in the August 2017 Unite the Right rally in Charlottesville, Virginia, in a lawsuit against 24 neo-Nazis, white supremacists and affiliated hate groups who organized and conspired to commit violence at the rally.